-As we head into the weekend, we’ve asked gardening expert Roger Fox for 11 great tips to boost your gardening success.
+As we head into spring, we’ve asked gardening expert Roger Fox for some great tips to boost your gardening success as green thumbs near far head back into the garden as the warmer weather sets in.
 Gardening has been described as ‘10 per cent inspiration and 90 per cent perspiration’.
 But it’s the inspiration that makes your gardening efforts a success, and every gardener loves finding a better, or easier, way of doing things.
-There are thousands of hints, tips and shortcuts out there in the world of horticulture – here’s a collection to inspire you.
-As we head into the weekend, we’ve asked gardening expert Roger Fox for 11 great tips to boost your gardening success.
+There are thousands of hints, tips, and shortcuts out there in the world of horticulture – here’s a collection to inspire you.

 Earthworms are the best barometer of soil health — the more you have, the better your soil is.
 They thrive on organic matter, but if you don’t have time to maintain a compost heap, then try this quick hack — dig small holes throughout your garden beds and bury your kitchen scraps in them.
 Cover over with soil and let the worms do the rest.